daveajstearns/mod5_project/README.md

 * final_sarima_models.ipynb - where you will find my data mining, analysis, and modeling
 * mod5_functions.py - functions that I made to make working easier
 * images - a folder with all of my images

-The rest of the entries are preliminary notebooks that I used to get used to the data and begin side projects for the next part of the project.
+The rest of the entries are preliminary notebooks that I made to get used to the data and begin side projects for the next part of the project.

 ----
 ## Introduction